 Clara Elizabeth Blackham 1877-1954

 Born towards the end of 1877, Clara Elizabeth was baptised at St Peter’s Church, Belper, on 2nd June 1878.
-She married John Thomas Mellors at St Peter’s Church on 1st April 1907, and together they had one child, Douglas William Mellors.
-Clara died at Parkfields, The Butts, Belper, on 21st August 1954 aged 76 and was buried at Belper cemetery.
+She married John Thomas Mellors on 1st April 1907 at St Peter’s Church, and together they had one child, Douglas William Mellors.
+Clara died at Parkfields, The Butts, Belper, on 21st August 1954, aged 76, and was buried at Belper Cemetery two days later.

 Edwin Blackham 1890-1890